mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 I'll believe that actually.
 Hollerbak is arrogant but he isn't a fool, and messing with a SysOp is a good way to get yourself killed on Fort Ran.

 "Here, take a look," Hollerbak says, opening up a few files on the computer.
-Code flashes by quickly on the florescent green screen.
+Code flashes by quickly on the fluorescent green screen.
 It looks familiar, but there something about it...
 I've only seen this sort of thing once before: the transmissions The Suit showed me.

 "What the hell is it?
 Does it *even* compile?"